davidlu1001/davidlu1001.github.io/source/_posts/ElasticSearch-backup-with-AWS-S3.md

 '
 ```

-- Register snapshot repository for each index (with base_path: same S3 bucket, different directory)
+- Register snapshot repository for each index (with base_path: same S3 bucket, but different directory)

 ```
 # e.g. for .elastichq